pkuehne/fortress/README.md

 ### Gameplay
 * An adventurer that can move
 * Orcs that move randomly around
+* Orcs move towards you when close by
 * Kill Orcs with a single blow
 * Load a map from file
 * Has a splash screen
+* Descriptions of entities
+* You can lose!
 * Support for [Dwarf Fortress](http://bay12games.com/dwarves) [tilesets](http://dwarffortresswiki.org/Tileset_repository)

 ### Technical